With thanks to the website © Rennes‑le‑Chateau‑archive.com and its owner for permission to translate this article.

 The central line of the Cherisey sword passes through La Chapelle Saint ‑ Ursin, through Paris and through Rennes ‑ les ‑ Bains (Google Earth)

 Here is therefore a first result: the central line of the sword passes through Paris and very exactly through Rennes-les-Bains.
 Here is what certainly interested Philippe de Cherisey, but what path did he follow to reach Saint ‑ Ursin?
+Is the drawing in fact a document from an older source or was it composed by the Marquis de Cherisey?

-Indeed, Théophile Moreux (1867‑1954), astronomer, director of the Bourges observatory and popularizer, attended primary school at La Chapelle Saint ‑ Ursin and his father was a teacher there.
+Note that the 0 meridian is very close since it passes 1200m east of the Saint-Ursine meridian.
+La Chapelle Saint-Ursin has another feature closely linked to the Serpent Rouge of Pierre Plantard.
+Indeed, Théophile Moreux (1867‑1954), astronomer, director of the Bourges observatory and populariser, attended primary school at La Chapelle Saint ‑ Ursin and his father was a teacher there.

-However, we find on page 2 of Plantard's file a quote from Abbé Moreux:
+We find on page 2 of Plantard's file a quote from Abbé Moreux:

 "...
 After a long sleep, the same hypotheses come back to life, no doubt they come back to us with new and richer clothes, but the background remains the same and the new mask with which they are adorned cannot deceive the man of science..."